Permanent Exhibits

 The museum is located in Jim Hadgkiss Park, the original site of Haney Brick and Tile, which opened in 1907, until its closure in 1977.
 With the locations close proximity to the river and the available clay, and wood to use in the kilns, along with access to the railway, made this the perfect venue to have a brick plant.

-The building you are standing into today was built in 1907 for the manager of the brick plant.
+The building that houses the museum today was built in 1907 for the manager of the brick plant.
 The other brick building was built in 1930 to house the offices of the brick plant.
-Both buildings are built out of Haney Brick and Tile Brick.
+Both buildings are built out of Haney Brick and Tile brick.

 Haney Brick and Tile Company